brijmohan17/Authproject/readme.md

 - Passwords are hashed using Bcryptjs before storage.
 - JWT tokens are used for authentication and route protection.
-- Sensitive data is managed via environment variables.
+- Sensitive data is managed via environment variable.